emoon/minifb/README.md

 The keyboard callback and the text callback report different things. `keyboard` reports a physical key going down or up, and `char_input` reports the text that key produced.
 Control characters, DEL and lone surrogates are never text, so Enter, Tab and Backspace reach `keyboard` only.
 When a key does produce text, the key is reported first and the text right after.

 When a window loses the focus, MiniFB releases every key still held, one `keyboard` callback each, and those callbacks carry only the lock keys in `mod`.
-The real release goes to whatever window took the focus, so without this an application that tracks state from callbacks would keep the key held for ever.
+The real release goes to whatever window took the focus, so without this an application that tracks state from callbacks would keep the key held forever.

+AltGr is one key on every backend except native Windows.
+Windows presses a left Control of its own for it, and MiniFB reports that Control too, so AltGr arrives as `MFB_KB_KEY_LEFT_CONTROL` followed by `MFB_KB_KEY_RIGHT_ALT`, and `mod` has both `MFB_KB_MOD_CONTROL` and `MFB_KB_MOD_ALT`.
+The Web backend reports one key under every host system.

+The `resize` callback reports a new size only.
+Moving the window does not call it, and neither does restoring a minimized window at the size it already had.

+The `close` callback answers a close request from the user: the window close button, or Escape when the default keyboard callback is in use.
+Return `false` to keep the window open. `mfb_close` closes the window without calling it.
+Web has no close request, so there the callback is never called.

 #### C++ Callback Interface